 - U.S. National Commission on Terrorist Attacks upon the United States, The 9/11 Commission Report: Final Report of the National Commission on Terrorist Attacks Upon the United States (Washington, D.C.: GPO, 2004).

-- Transcript of American Airlines Flight 77," New York Times, October 16, 2001, cached from the original.
+- Transcript of American Airlines Flight 77," New York Times, October 16, 2001.
+Backup copy cached on WebCitation.org.

-- "Air Traffic Controllers Recall 9/11."
-ABC News.
-2001 Oct 24.
-Quotes from that article are taken from the video-recorded interview, snippets of which aired on the show 20/20 the same day.
-The video of that report is currently available on YouTube, and a transcript is available on WebCite, archived from original.
+- "Air Traffic Controllers Recall 9/11," ABC News, October 24, 2001.
+Danielle O'Brien quotes printed in that article are taken from a video-recorded interview, snippets of which aired on the show 20/20 the same day.
+That 20/20 TV report is currently available on YouTube, and a transcript is available on WebCite, archived from original.

 - See our presentation "Flight 77: The White Plane" for a few examples of witnesses whose descriptions of the plane's apperance are not consistent AA77 or any other American Airlines jet.

 - "U.S. Military Wanted to Provoke War With Cuba," David Ruppe, ABC News, May 1, 2001.
 Backup versions can be found on Archive.org and WebCitation.org

 - Copies of Operation Northwoods: PDF | HTML (external link).